Proofreading With Dragon Software

-Nuance recommend scanning the text with your eyes whilst the software is playing back your dictation.
+Nuance recommends scanning the text with your eyes whilst the software is playing back your dictation.

 This allows you to easily spot and amend any errors.

-Functioning commands to playback are: Play that, play back, play document, play window.
+Functioning commands to playback are: Play That, playback, play document, and play window.

 To correct an error whilst playing back with Dragon, press the minus key (-) on your keyboard.

 This will stop the playback and a correction box will pop up on your screen which will show the last four words spoken.